-The SAT Reading section has always been challenging, and the redesigned version on the new SAT is no exception.
+The SAT Reading section presents you with challenging tasks.
 Not only will you have to sustain your focus over a long 65-minute section, but you’ll also have to search actively for evidence in each passage to back up your answers.

 The test may be time intensive and full of tricky “distractor” answers, but you can learn to avoid the common pitfalls with the right approach.
 This guide will discuss the best strategies for reading the passages effectively and achieving a high score on the new SAT Reading.
 To start, let’s go over what the redesigned passages are going to look like on your test.

-Fortunately, the new SAT takes out some of the mystery.
-Every test features four individual passages and one pair of passages.
+Since the 2016 SAT (out of 1600 points) was rolled out, every SAT reading test features four individual passages and one pair of passages.
 One of these passages comes from US and World Literature, two come from History and Social Studies, and two deal with Science.
-In total, each passage (or set of paired passages together) will contain about 500 to 750 words.
-For the first time, furthermore, one or more of them will feature a graph, table, or chart.
+In total, each passage (or set of paired passages combined) will contain about 500 to 750 words.
+One or more of them will feature a graph, table, or chart.

 You’ll be tasked with answering a total of 52 Reading questions.
-And, as mentioned above, you’ll complete the Reading section all at one time in one 65-minute section.
-In fact, Reading will be the first section you do on the SAT.
+You’ll complete the Reading section all at one time in one 65-minute section—the first section you'll do on the SAT.

-Like the soon-to-be-gone current version of the SAT, the new SAT asks reading comprehension questions about main points, details, inferences, vocabulary in context, function, and author technique.
-Additionally, there are two new types of Reading questions: evidence support and data analysis from a graph, table, or chart.
+The new SAT asks reading comprehension questions about main points, details, inferences, vocabulary in context, function, author technique, evidence support, and data analysis from a graph, table, or chart.

-The new SAT is less focused on testing details in isolation and more concerned with how you connect evidence to your answers and deconstruct logic and arguments.
-By keeping this new emphasis in mind, as well as recalling the question types described below, you can keep an eye out for relevant details and meaning as you read through the passages.
+The new SAT is primarily concerned with how you connect evidence to your answers and deconstruct logic and arguments.
+By keeping this emphasis in mind, you can keep an eye out for relevant details and meaning as you read through the passages.
 These are the main ways that College Board will test your reading comprehension skills:

 - Big Picture / Main Point: What is the overall purpose of the passage?
 Is it describing an issue or event?
 Is it trying to review, prove, contradict, or hypothesize?